mysqljs/aws-ssl-profiles/CONTRIBUTING.md

 ### Commits and Pull Request Titles

-To ensure a clean commit history pattern, please use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) format.
+To ensure a clean commit history pattern, please use the [**Conventional Commits**](https://www.conventionalcommits.org/en/v1.0.0/#summary) format.

 Prefixes that will trigger a new release version:

 - `fix:` for patches, e.g., bug fixes that result in a patch version release.
 - `feat:` for new features, e.g., additions that result in a minor version release.
   - It's better to discuss an API before actually start implementing it.
-You can open an issue on Github.
+You can open an issue on **Github**.
 We can discuss design of API and implementation ideas.

 Examples:

 - `fix: message`
-- `fix(module): message`
+- `fix(scope): message`
 - `docs: message`
 - etc.